 New tour highlights the 'hidden women' at the Oriental Museum

-The Oriental Museum launched a new tour around the galleries, highlighting the ‘hidden women’ in the museum’s collections on Thursday, 8 March.
-It was International Women's Day and 2018 also marks one hundred years since the first women gained the right to vote in the United Kingdom.
+8th March is International Women's Day and 2018 also marks one hundred years since the first women gained the right to vote in the United Kingdom.
 Numerous events and exhibitions are taking place across the country to commemorate this momentous moment in British history.
 The Oriental Museum is celebrating this anniversary by highlighting some of the often overlooked women from around the world represented in the displays.
-The self-guided tour will be available until 21 December.
-Visitors can pick up a guide at the museum front desk.

 Assistant Curator, Gill Ramsay, said: ‘As you follow our ‘Hidden Women’ trail, you will encounter artists and collectors, queens, scholars, warriors, politicians and scientists.
 These stories span the whole of North Africa and Asia, and highlight the lives of women who lived thousands of years ago, as well as women who are alive today.
 We hope the stories of these amazing lives will inspire our visitors’.